abhayy08/On-This-Day-Compose-Multiplatform-/README.md

 # 📅 OnThisDay - Kotlin Multiplatform Wikipedia Extract Viewer

 A Kotlin Multiplatform app that fetches and displays historical events from Wikipedia using the [Wikipedia API](https://en.wikipedia.org/w/api.php).
-Built using Jetpack Compose for Android and SwiftUI for iOS.
+Built using Jetpack Compose for Android, iOS and Desktop.

 ## Features

 -  Fetches Wikipedia extracts using Ktor client
 -  Clean architecture with domain, data, and presentation layers
--  Jetpack Compose UI for Android
+-  Jetpack Compose for UI
--  SwiftUI UI for iOS
 -  Koin for Dependency Injection
--  Multiplatform support (`androidMain`, `iosMain`, `commonMain`)
+-  Multiplatform support (`androidMain`, `iosMain`, `jvmMain`)
 -  Error and loading UI states
 -  Well-organized folder structure